 NICE will comprise 32 IBM Power 9 dual-CPU nodes, each with 4 NVIDIA V100 GPUs and high performance interconnect.
 This is the same architecture as the US government’s SUMMIT and SIERRA supercomputers which occupied the top two places in a recently published list of the world’s fastest supercomputers.
-An additional 6 nodes will use T4 and FPGA technology targeted towards AI inference, to improve error estimation and robust prediction.
+An additional 6 nodes will use T4 GPUs targeted towards AI inference, to improve error estimation and robust prediction.
 This architecture supports memory coherence between the GPU and CPU and a hierarchy of interconnects to allow effective distributed GPU use, extending problem sizes that can be tackled beyond that of other GPU-accelerated architectures.

 The N8 partnership is supporting all operational costs including dedicated research software engineering support at each institution to help with user training, code porting and optimisation, to maximise the benefit of this new computing resource.

 Through the N8 CIR working in partnership with IBM, OCF and NVIDIA, the new centre will contribute to EPSRCs’ and N8's goals through:

 ● Engaging with new and existing research communities